rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 **Installation Instructions**

 Open the Extension Manager flatpak, click the `Browse` tab at the top, then type `clipboard indicator`.
-Once Extension Manager finds `Clipboard Indicator` click on the `Instal...` button.
+Once Extension Manager finds `Clipboard Indicator` click on the `Install...` button.

 ----------------------------------------------------------------